-If Tune Sweeper reports that it has removed 0 duplicates from your iTunes library after you have clicked 'Remove Duplicates', please check that you're using the latest software version by going to Options -> Updates in the software.
-Registered users can update their software for free from here...Get the latest Tune Sweeper version
+If Tune Sweeper detects duplicate songs but then fails to remove them from iTunes after you have clicked 'Remove Duplicates', please check that you're using the latest software version by going to Help -> Check for Updates in the software.
+Alternatively, you can update the software from here...Get the latest Tune Sweeper version

-You can run Tune Sweeper with additional permissions as administrator (Windows users only).
+3. On a Windows PC, please run Tune Sweeper with additional permissions as administrator.
 To do this right click on the Tune Sweeper icon either on your desktop or in your programs folder.
 Select 'Properties' and then go to the 'Compatibility' tab.
 On here please select to 'Run this program as an administrator'.
 Once done press 'Apply' and then 'OK'.
 Please then re-launch Tune Sweeper and try again.